vertec-io/Fanuc_RMI_API/example/README.md

 ## Examples

-### 1. Interactive Jogging Client (`jog_client.rs`)
+### 1. Interactive Jogging Client with TUI (`jog_client_tui.rs`) ⭐ **RECOMMENDED**

-An interactive terminal application for jogging a FANUC robot in real-time using keyboard controls.
+A modern terminal user interface (TUI) for jogging a FANUC robot with real-time response display.

+**Features:**
+- Clean split-screen interface
+- Real-time configuration display
+- Scrolling response log showing all packets from the simulator
+- No line breaks or scrolling - everything updates in place
+- Visual feedback for active jogs

+### 2. Interactive Jogging Client - Simple (`jog_client.rs`)

+A simpler command-line interface for jogging.
+Responses print to console mixed with prompts.

 ## Prerequisites